ledelaney/07-21-SABER/notes.md

 + and then, we can introduce the idea of mutation itself as a process

 ## conclusion slide

+## REWORK THIS ONCE EVERYTHING IS IN PLACE!!

 + the idea of educators or textbooks telling students what the "answer" is without discussing what _reasoning_ is necessary to believe one idea over the other is at odds with how science is actually done in real life
 + so better biology education begins with educators moving away from focusing on "right answers", and bringing the focus to the _reasoning_ and information required to distinguish right answers from wrong ones